 Rates based on driver profile, history and habits in Nevada

-Here’s a breakdown of how much your car insurance rate goes up in Nevada following driving incidents:
+Here is how much your car insurance rate increases in Nevada after driving incidents:

 - Speeding ticket: Up to 30% increase